sandeep45/sandeep45.github.io/_posts/2020-03-17-rails_like_scope_methods_in_objection_nodejs.md

 This gets the job done, but not as good as a modifier function.
 Yes it reads good and encapsulates the work but it doesn't return the query object and thus can't be chained

-## Custom QueryBuilder
+## Approach 3: Custom QueryBuilder

-We can define a method on the `query()` object itself.
+We can build our custom query object and have label class use our query object.
+On our custom query object we can define a custom methods which modify the  `query()` object directly.

  This will allow us to modify the query by calling an internal method of the query object, without writing the words `modify` and explicitly making it clear that we are modifying the query.

 Lets see an example: